3pokes/OSEP-CheatSheet/Bypasses/AlternateDataStream-BasicBypass.md

 ```

-If we double click the icon for the log file, it would open the log in Notepad as a standard log file.
+If we double click on icon for the log file, it would open the log in Notepad as a standard log file.

-But if we execute it from the command line with "wscript", specifying the ADS, the Jscript content is executed.
+But if we execute it from the command line with "wscript", specifying the ADS, the Jscript content it executed.

 ```cmd.exe